tjd1234/cmpt383summer2022/docs/languages/prolog/prolog_intro.md

   flowers`.

 - Can `likes(john, X).` unify with `likes(mary, surprises).`?
-No, there is no possible value that can be assigned to `X` that will make `likes(john, X).` the same as`likes(mary, surprises).`.
+No, there is no possible value that can be assigned to `X` that makes `likes(john, X).` the same as`likes(mary, surprises).`.

 When Prolog successfully unifies a fact, it internally *marks* the place in the knowledge base where the unification occurred so that it can later *backtrack* to that point and try to find a different match.
-When the user types `;`, that tells Prolog to continue searching by starting immediately after the fact that was just unified.
+When the user types `;` in the interpreter, that tells Prolog to continue searching by starting immediately after the fact that was just unified.
 If, instead, the user types a `.`, it tells Prolog to immediately stop searching.

 Here's another example: